paich64/C64MEGA65/FAQ.md

 sure you activate the feature using the menu item "IEC: Use hardware port" if you want to use.

-## 11) Certain games or demos won't load while others load

-If you are loading from a large storage device such as the SD2IEC, try the internal simulated 1541 drive.

-Some games or demos don't like additional devices at the IEC port other than one drive #8.
-Try if switching off "IEC: Use hardware port" helps.

-In case you are using JiffyDOS you could also try going back to the standard Kernal.
-If you have other fast loaders activated using simulated or real freezer cartridges, try switching them off.

-## 12) How many files in a folder can the file browser handle?
+## 14) How many files in a folder can the file browser handle?

 The file browser can handle about 25,000 characters.
 If we assume an average length of a filename (including the file extension) of 40 characters then this